Faith1406/Cryptix-Q/README.md

 - **User Authentication:** Secure login system for authorized users.
 - **Web Interface:** Simple and clean UI for file encryption and transaction management.

+##Files
+- **Cryptix-Q:** is the main application for converting normal files to lattice encrypted pqc files with the web3 implementation.
+- **Normal Encryption:** is the application to demonstrate basic encryption techniques like the RSA.
+-  **Decryptor:** is our own developed decryption software to simulate hack and decryption attempts on encrypted files of the RSA and Lattice encryptions.
+-  **Readme:** consists the detailed description of the repository.

 ## Technologies Used
 - **Backend:** Python (Flask framework)
 - **Frontend:** HTML, CSS